 You can include search functionality in your header.
-When clicked on, the search icon expands out to a field.

 If there is a top level action that applies to any page in your product, you can put one button in your header between search and actions.
 Because the placement and persistence of the button gives it extra visibility, we recommend using a primary button here, though a CTA button is permissible.

 Clicking on the search icon will expand it out to a full search field.
 If tabs or document name are present, these disappear to make room for the search field.

 If there are no tabs or document name, keep the search field expanded in the center of the header by default.

 Action button groups can be divided by small dividers.
 Place global/more permanent actions on the right side, and transient/contextual actions on the left.
 Actions can collapse down to a tool with hold affordance.

 If your page is using a 12 column fluid grid, the components inside the header should line up to the columns, respecting the outer gutters.
 In this example, the gutters are 32 px wide so the header content is inset 32 px as well.